 While there are many things to do when you stay at the Nire Valley Eco Camp, the first thing to say is that you don’t have to do anything.
 We are very much about relaxation.
-The camp is located on a quiet country lane, on a bluff overlooking the River Nire.
+The camp is located on a quiet country lane, overlooking the River Nire.
 From our elevated site there are spectacular views of the surrounding countryside.
-Free from the hustle of more popular holiday destinations, it is a place where you can slow down, unwind and feed your soul.
+Free from the hustle of more popular holiday destinations, or even other glamping sites, it is a place where you can slow down, unwind and feed your soul.

 A haven for wildlife, it is an ideal spot for birdwatching, leisurely walks, nature photography, foraging or simply lying in the grass.
 However, if you like culture, folklore, adventure or heritage then this is a fantastic place in which to base yourself, with everything you could possibly want from a holiday within a half-hours drive.
 Waterford is also quickly developing a reputation for quality food.
 A few of the region’s highlights are listed here.

 - Dining Out

 - The Coast

 - History and Heritage

 - The Green Way and the Blue Way